AzureAD/MSCloudIDUtils/README.md

 # Description

-PowerShell Module for working with Azure Active Directory using the Microsoft Identity Platform The PowerShell module is published on the PowerShell Gallery at:  https://www.powershellgallery.com/packages/MSCloudIdUtils/
+PowerShell Module for working with Azure Active Directory using the Microsoft Identity Platform for requesting tokens from Azure AD, and utilizing them for scenarios such as querying the MS Graph API

+# Installation
+The PowerShell module is published on the PowerShell Gallery at:  https://www.powershellgallery.com/packages/MSCloudIdUtils/

+# Project Repo
+The project source can be found at https://github.com/AzureAD/MSCloudIDUtils

 # Contributing